 • with many of the popular quartz or marble-look countertops

-Remember, just because a colour is WHITE doesn’t mean it will lighten up any old space.
+Remember, just because a color is WHITE doesn’t mean it will lighten up any old space.
 In this hallway, even a true white like Benjamin Moore Chantilly Lace looks muted…(and looks WICKED with a Hale Navy backdrop – HALE YES!)

 Chantilly Lace and feature wall in Hale Navy Benjamin Moore in boys nursery bedroom.
 Kylie M Interiors paint colour reviews online paint consulting blog

-If you want to see me twitching in the corner with my thumb in my mouth and an empty bottle of wine and funnel by my side, go ahead, mix whites.
+If you want to see me twitching in the corner with my thumb in my mouth and an empty bottle of wine and funnel by my side, go ahead – mix whites.
 And while you CAN mix some whites (it’s easier to do if one of the whites is ‘true’), it can also be a SUPER hot mess.

 Cream cabinets with a glaze on them, what paint colours look best.
 Kylie M Interiors.
 Similar to Sherwin Williams Antique White